twogg-git/docker-nginx/README.md

 ![deploying-local-docker](docker.png)
-## Expose a container, build and run an image on locally
+## Expose a container, build and run an image locally

 ### Building an image
 We are going to use a super small Linux distribution called Alpine Linux with an Nginx HTTP server.